gaehlerm/SoftwareEngineering/README.md

 C++ was one of the first mainstream programming languages to support classes, inheritance, etc. Probably it became so wide spread because most things worked out pretty well, except some details about multiple inheritance [https://www.geeksforgeeks.org/multiple-inheritance-in-c/].
 But as I told you not to use inheritance, you don’t have to worry about such details.

 There is one thing however that was done better in other languages, in Java for instance.
-In Java, defining an interface is actually called this way, while in C++ or python one has to define an "abstract base class".
+In Java, defining an interface is actually called this way, while in C++ or Python one has to define an "abstract base class" (though in Python it is not necessary).
 This is the only kind of inheritance that I recommend using.
 Remember when I say you shouldn’t use inheritance: the whole thing with abstract base classes should be named differently and is not affected by this rule.
-It is fine to use abstract base classes or interfaces.
+It is fine to use inheritance with abstract base classes or interfaces.

 ### Structs

 Structs are essentially the same as dataclasses in python [chapter classes].
 They are classes where all members are public.
 In general, structs are used to store different data types, though in theory structs may also contain functions.
-The last is only forbidden by general agreement.
+The later is only forbidden by general agreement.

 Structs are generally very useful objects, as explained in the section on classes.
 It’s a pity struct like objects are barely used in Java and some other languages.
 In Java a struct can be defined as a normal class containing only variables without any getter nor setter functions.
 Or since Java 14, one can use a record which is roughly the same as a struct.